-The supervisor/manager accesses the employee's time off calendar in the WebApps Timesheet application and annotates it with the information received from the employee who called in sick, or was at work and goes home sick.
-The supervisor should reference the COVID-19 Sick Leave Reporting Guide instructions for WebApps.
+The supervisor/manager accesses the employee's time off calendar in the WebApps Timesheet application and annotates it with the information received from the employee who called in sick or took leave, or was at work and goes home sick.
+The supervisor should reference the COVID-19 Leave/Sick Leave Reporting Guide instructions for WebApps.